LmanTW/themify.nvim/README.md

 > [!WARNING]
 > Requirements: `Neovim >= 0.10`, `Git`

-Use the package manager of your choice to install Theminify:
+Use the package manager of your choice to install Themify:

 - [Lazy.nvim](https://github.com/folke/lazy.nvim)